-This is a course for Mathematics and/or Computer Science majors.
-Topics include sets, relations, symbolic language, graph theory, matrices, and Boolean Algebra.
-College level reading is required.
-(Prerequisites: MATH 1115 (grade of C or better).
+This is a course for mathematics and/or computer science majors.
+Topics include sets, relations, symbolic language, graph theory, matrices, and Boolean algebra.
+Successful completion of prerequisite courses with a grade of C or higher.
+(Prerequisites: MATH 1115, READ 0900).